20 Travel Tips for Georgia: Actually Useful Things to Know

 a modern Georgian train with Georgian flag decoration

-You will be shocked when you get to Georgia to see the condition of some of the cars on the road.
+And you will likely be shocked when you see the condition of some of the cars on the road (not the hire cars!)

-Literal half-cars will be being driven on the roads.
 ‘If it ain’t broke, why fix it?’
-(Ok, they’re a bit broken, but they still go, so I get it!)
-It’s a bit of a shock when your Bolt driver turns up in a battered car, but having said this, we never actually felt unsafe on the roads.
+(They’re a bit broken, but they still go!)
+It’s a shock when your taxi driver turns up in a battered car, but having said this, we never personally felt unsafe on the roads.

 Bolt is great.
 Affordable, reliable, no having to barter, no need for cash.